Ashes1st/tarotx.github.io/termsOfUse.md

 Notice of Dispute

 In the event of a dispute, you or Tarot X must give the other a Notice of Dispute, which is a written statement that sets forth the name, address, and contact information of the party giving it, the facts giving rise to the dispute, and the relief requested.
-You must send any Notice of Dispute via email to: support@tarotx.app.
+You must send any Notice of Dispute via email to: hi@tarotx.app.
 Tarot X will send any Notice of Dispute to you by mail to your address if we have it, or otherwise to your email address.
 You and Tarot X will attempt to resolve any dispute through informal negotiation within sixty (60) days from the date the Notice of Dispute is sent.
 After sixty (60) days, you or Tarot X may commence arbitration.

 Binding Arbitration